arjunaugustine/fss16ASE/read/week8.md

 The currently used test sequences for the Automated test tool monkey are very large.
 Sapienz is the first approach offering multi-objective automated Android app exploratory testing that seeks to maximise code coverage and fault revelation, while minimising the length of fault-revealing test sequences.

 ## Informative Visualizations:
-An abstract State-Machine for the app - Aard Dictionary, a dictionary and online Wikipedia reader is shown in the paper.
-It shows different states and transitions between them making it easy to identify the different transitions which led to termnation of the app.
+The results on the 68 benchmark apps were shown in a very user-friendly and detailed manner.
+It includes the coverage, crashes and the length of the tests.
+It also includes progressive coverage on benchmark apps and pairwise comparison of found crashes.
+Additionally, performance comparison on 10 F-Droid subjects and the Vargha-Delaney effect size are also tabulated.

 ## Baseline Results:
 The top 1,000 Google play apps were tested using Sapienz.
 It found 558 unique crashes.
 The crashing behaviour has been verified on real Android devices (as well as Android emulators).
 14 have been confirmed to be genuine, previously undetected, faults, 6 of which have already been confirmed as fixed by their developers.
 These results demonstrate that Sapienz is a practical tool for Android developers as well as for researchers.
 Sapienz significantly outperforms (with large effect size) both the state-of-the-art technique Dynodroid and the widely-used tool, Android Monkey, in 7/10 experiments for coverage, 7/10 for fault detection and 10/10 for fault-revealing sequence length.